JackHenry-G/movielist/README.md

 # movielist

 Movielist is a full-stack Java website application developed using Spring Boot.
 It allows users to search for movies from the TMDb database, rate them, and build a list of favorite movies.
 The app ranks the favorite movies based on the user's scores, providing a personalized list of top-rated films.
-Additionally, there are plans to implement a feature that notifies users when their favorite movies are showing in nearby cinemas.
+Additionally, there is a selenium based cronjob script that scans local cinemas for the user's favourite movies - this will send out an email each night telling the user if one of their favourite movies are showing near them!

 ## Table of Contents